 I always succuss for the second and subsequent doses.
 I do not succuss for the first dose, unless I am using LM potencies.
-The way I succuss is that I dissolve the remedy in a glass jar or plastic bottle that seals tightly, and then I bang or hit the jar against a book.
-Then I ask the patient to drink the amount that I feel would be appropriate for them based on my intuition about how much they can comfortably tolerate, with the intention of keeping aggrtavations to a minimum.
+The way I succuss is that I dissolve the remedy in a glass jar or plastic bottle that seals tightly, and then I bang the jar against a book.
+Then I ask the patient to drink the amount that I feel would be appropriate for them, with the intention of keeping aggravations to a minimum.
 I ask them to swish the liquid in their mouth for 15 to 20 seconds before swallowing each spoon.
 I also recommend taking the remedy by olfaction, which would be to breathe over the solution for a minute.

 In the past I used to use dry doses.
 What I found was that dry doses do tend to hold quite a bit longer than doses dissolved in water, but they can cause unnecessarily strong aggravations.
 When I switched to dosing in water, I have found that the remedies work much more gently, even if they need to be repeated sooner than they would with a dry dose.

 -There are some patients who are very afraid of taking homeopathic remedies.
-One way I have found to help them get comfortable with the remedy and overcome the fear is to put one or a few pellets in an envelope and put it under their pillow for an hour or so, oven the whole night.
+One way I have found to help them get comfortable with the remedy and overcome the fear is to put the entire vial or a few pellets of the remedy in an envelope under their pillow for an hour or so, or even the whole night.
 In this manner they enter the energetic field of the remedy, without needing to ingest it.
 Once they feel the benefit of this, they are more likely to accept taking the remedy orally.